mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 Ironically, I found myself most desperate to write in the year I had the least amount of time to do it.
 There are so many things I've learned for TinyPilot that I wish I could capture while the experience is still fresh, but there just isn't enough time.

 I kept my habit of writing [monthly retrospectives](/retrospectives/).
-I can budget time for those because they're unambiguously a net positive for my business, even in the short term.
+I budget time for those because they're unambiguously a net positive for my business, even in the short term.
 Sitting down to organize my thoughts almost always reveals some flaw in my strategy or a weakness in my plans that I wouldn't have noticed otherwise.

 | Metric                                                   | 2020    | 2021    | Change |
 |----------------------------------------------------------|---------|---------|--------|